BHFDSC/CCU007_03/code/README.md

 For inquiries: qi_huang@ucl.ac.uk

 Step1
 Process the primary dataset, i.e., National Congenital Heart Disease Audit (NCHDA).
 We used specific procedure algorithm  and activity algorithm to allocate the procedure type.
-These two algorithm were developed and used by National Institute for Cardiovascular Outcomes Research (NICOR).
+These two algorithm were developed and used by National Institute for Cardiovascular Outcomes Research (NICOR) https://www.nicor.org.uk/.

 NCHDA data processing (R code)